novalramdhani/novalramdhani/README.md

 ## Hello 👋 I'm Noval Ramdhani.

-A web developer who lives in Indonesia, a technology enthusiast. eager to learn new things as well as a fan of the programming languages PHP, Javascript and Ruby.
+A web developer who lives in Indonesia, a technology enthusiast.

+Eager to learn new things as well as a fan of the programming languages PHP, Javascript and Ruby.

 Also likes reading books, novels, comics. love anime and music fans.